hadarshavit/flexfolio/README.md

 an algorithm selection tool and the successor of claspfolio 2.0 (see POTASSCO)

 ##LICENSE
-  flexfolio is part of the XXX project.
+  flexfolio is part of the ml4aad project (www.ml4aad.org).
   It is distributed under the GNU Public License.
 See COPYING for details regarding the license.